micro-tools/fastify-service-skeleton/src/utils/ts_infer_actual/README.md

 the variable `obj` would be of type `Partial<FinalObj>`.

 Let us assume, however, that we want to infer the actual type structure `{ n: number }`, but still want to constrain it to be a `Partial<FinalObj>`.
-As TypeScript 3.8 does not provide a out-of-the-box solution for this, this packages provides helper functions that make this possible:
+As TypeScript 3.8 does not provide a out-of-the-box solution for this, this package provides helper functions that make this possible:

 ```ts
 const inferPartialOfFinalObj = inferActualPartialType<FinalObj>()